Driver Ed FAQ

 There are no seats available.

-If you are nearing your 9 month deadline and you do not see available drives, contact the office to be placed on the office waitlist to be notified of any last minute add on drives.
+If you are nearing your 3 month deadline and you do not see available drives, contact the office to be placed on the office waitlist.
+You will be notified of any last minute add on drives.
+Please note it is not guaranteed a spot will become available in time before your deadline.

 What is BTW?